From bonding with your new baby to helping your partner recover after childbirth, we go through the best ways to spend your paternity leave.

 There are things you can do to make the transition easier for all the family, for example:

 - Keep in touch during the day.
 Especially in the early days, planning to catch up over the phone a couple of times during your work day can help reassure you both.
-Your partner can also send you lots of cute baby photos that only a new parent can never get enough of.
+Your partner can also send you lots of baby photos that a new parent can never get enough of.

 - Plan after-work events and hobbies.
 Some things inevitably change when you have a baby, and having less time to yourself after work is one of those.
 Having a chat with your partner about how often is reasonable for you to stay out after work, and when and how she would like to go out too, can avoid a lot of friction in the long run.